| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 (sourced from Berea College) that are

-- cob construction - participants learn the principles
+used for this project. cob construction - participants learn the principles

 of cob construction and build part of